 Yarmuk Battle also took place this month.
 The Battle of Yarmuk involves the Muslim Arab and the army of the Byzantine Empire, with at least 3,000 Muslims dead in this battle.

 This is the second sacred month for Muslims, which means fighting is forbidden this month.
 The meaning of Rajab is ‘to respect’, it is called so because this is one of the four sacred months in Islam.
 The most important event that happens in Rajab is when the Messenger (SAW) of Allah went on the journey of Isra Mi’raj (Ascension to Heavens) and He brought back the gift of Salah for Muslims.

 The battle of Tabuk also took place in this month in 9AH, this is the last battle the Prophet participated in.
-It’s highly recommended to seeking forgiveness (Istighfar) this month and also does fasting in Rajab will get you the greater reward.
+It’s highly recommended to seek forgiveness (Istighfar) this month and also fasting in Rajab will get you a greater reward.
 Ali Ibn Abi Talib (RA) was also born this month.

 8. Shaban – شَعْبَان – (Scattered)

 It was called Shaban because it marked the time when Arabs use to go in diverse directions to fight their enemies after the sacred month of Rajab.